picandocodigo/List-Category-Posts/readme.txt

 The plugin includes a widget, which works pretty much the same as the plugin.
 Just add as many widgets as you want, and select all the available options from the Appearence > Widgets page.

-Since version 0.18, **this plugins does not work on server with PHP 4**.
+Since version 0.18, **this plugins does not work on servers with PHP 4**.
 If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
 WordPress 3.1 will be the last version to support PHP 4, from 3.2 and forward, only PHP 5 will be supported.
 You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.

 Works correctly with WordPress 3.1 and default Twenty Ten theme (http://wordpress.org/support/topic/399754)